raspberrypilearning/led-firefly/en/step_6.md

 --- /task ---

-**Note:** Disconnecting the jumper wires does not remove power from the firefly LED immediately.
+**Note:** Disconnecting the jumper wires will not stop power to the firefly LED immediately.
 The firefly only turns off when the `firefly.off()` code runs.

 --- task ---
 **Optional:** If you are in a group then you could try synchronising your fireflies by connecting your jumper wire switches at the same time.